Israel fires two officers after finding grave errors in strike on aid workers | Law-Order

 Israel fires two officers after finding grave errors in strike on aid workers

 "The strike on the aid vehicles is a grave mistake stemming from a serious failure due to a mistaken identification, errors in decision-making, and an attack contrary to the Standard Operating Procedures," the military said in a statement issued on Friday.
-The killing of the seven aid workers, who included citizens of Britain, Australia and Poland, a dual U.S. Canadian national and a Palestinian colleague, triggered global outrage this week.
+The killing of the seven aid workers, who included citizens of Britain, Australia and Poland, a dual U.S.-Canadian national and a Palestinian colleague, stirred global outrage this week.

+"It's very important that Israel is taking full responsibility for this incident.
+It's also important that it appears to be taking steps to hold those responsible accountable.
+Even more important is that steps are being taken going forward to ensure that something like this can never happen again," Blinken told reporters in Brussels.
+After publication of the findings, World Central Kitchen demanded an independent commission to investigate the incident.
+"Without systemic change, there will be more military failures, more apologies and more grieving families," said a statement published by WCK.

-The army had already acknowledged that the seven WCK employees had been killed in an airstrike but the unusually swift investigation underlined the impact the incident has had on world public opinion.
-Jose Andres, the chef who founded World Central Kitchen, said this week the seven workers had been targeted "systematically, car by car" as they moved to seek shelter when their vehicles were hit in succession.
+The Israeli army (IDF) had already acknowledged that the seven WCK employees were killed in an air strike but the unusually swift investigation underlined the impact the incident has had on world public opinion.
+Jose Andres, the chef who founded World Central Kitchen, said this week the seven workers had been targeted "systematically, car by car" as they scrambled to seek shelter when their vehicles were hit in succession.

 The military said it had dismissed a brigade chief of staff with the rank of colonel and a brigade fire support officer with the rank of major, and formally reprimanded senior officers including the general at the head of the Southern Command.
 The case was also handed over to the military advocate general to consider a possible criminal investigation, the military said.

-BAG MISTAKEN FOR A RIFLE The convoy hit was the second of four planned missions to deliver some 200 tons of food brought to Gaza by sea last month under the management of WCK as part of efforts to increase the amount of aid getting into the enclave.
+BAG MISTAKEN FOR A RIFLE The convoy hit was the second of four planned missions to deliver some 200 tons of food brought to Gaza by sea last month under WCK management as part of efforts to increase the amount of aid getting into Israeli-besieged Gaza.

 "They struck that car and then they identified people running out of the car and entering a second car, which is when they decided to strike the second car.
 Then two people left the second car and entered the third car, which is when they struck the third car."
 Those strikes were in breach of IDF standard operating procedures, he said.

 The army pledged to address the fact that it had been unable to see the rooftop logos in the dark as part of a wider package of lessons to draw from the disaster.
-(Additional reporting by Ari Rabinovitch; Editing by Kevin Liffey)
+(Additional reporting by Ari Rabinovitch; editing by Kevin Liffey and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)